Aragas/Bannerlord.MBOptionScreen/docs/articles/MCMv4/mcmv4.md

 ## Overview
-MCMv4 consists of three core libraries:
+MCMv4 consists of two libraries:
-* **MCMv4** - abstraction layer.
+* **MCMv4** - Core.
 Includes v1/v2 Attribute API and a Fluent Builder API that allows to define settings at runtime.
 Includes a basic implementation of all abstract interfaces.
 * **MCMv4.UI** - GauntletUI implementations.

 MCMv4 also provides compatibility layers for other API's (Modules):